 Method: To explore an association between mean fibrinogen and prior history of CVD, I first used a variety of t tests on the subjects dichotomized by presence of CVD as defined in question 1.
 In part A, I used a t-test that assumed that the distributions of fibrinogen values in each group had equal variances.
 Without a strong basis to predict the direction of association, I decided to do a two-sided t-test.

 Answer: The group with a history of CVD had a mean serum fibrinogen level of 334.5 mg/dL that was 14.9 mg/dL higher than the mean serum fibinogen level of 319.6 mg/dL in the group without history of CVD.
-The 95% confidence interval suggests that this difference is not surprising if the true difference were between 10.4 and 19.3 mg/dL higher in the group with a history of CVD.
+The 95% confidence interval suggests that this difference is not surprising if the true difference in mean were between 10.4 and 19.3 mg/dL higher in the group with a history of CVD.
 Based on the two-sided p value <0.0001, we can reject the null hypothesis that the mean serum fibrinogen levels are the same in the two groups.

 Part B.